Let Them Eat Gluten Free Cake

 • Reduce speed to low and slowly add flour mixture.
 Mix just until combined.

-• Cover the bowl with plastic wrap and chill in refrigerator for at least 2 hours, but up to 2 days.
+• Cover the bowl with plastic wrap and chill in refrigerator for at least 2 hours, or up to 2 days.

 • Preheat oven to 350° F. Line baking sheets with parchment paper.